awei01/wordpress-environment/README.md

 Ideally all of your wordpress envrionment urls will not be located in a subfolder.
 But, if your wordpress url needs to be something like `www.envrionment.com/blog`, you may run into an issue with accessing some of your uploaded files/images when you switch between envrionments.
 One possible work around is to make all of your envrionments use the same `/blog` subpath and configure your apache accordingly so that it serves up the correct index.php.

+### No mysqli client on remote ###

+You may run into the problem where you can't create a mysql client on the remote server.
+Shouldn't be a huge deal, because most sites use have a phpMyAdmin interface that you can use to upload the appropriate backup script.

 ## Contributing ##

 Feel free to fork.
 Pull requests considered.
 This was a quick and dirty application I made and there is plenty of room for improvement.
 If you're mucking with the `/lib` stuff, please also provide tests in `/tests`

+## Todo list ##

+* Generate security salts in Enviornment class using some hash of the host name and some constant.
+Otherwise, anyone looking at the wp_config.php salts and the mysql dumps can hack sensitive data.

+* Better error handling

+* Handle remote hosts that don't allow for mysqli

+* Completely empty the target backup directory before generating scripts.
+This will delete unnecessary backup scripts for environments that don't exist.